engtuncay/engtuncay.github.io/js-typescript/arts/art-ts-01-beginners-guide.md

 # Who is this Guide For?

-This guide is for anyone looking to learn TypeScript.
-Whether you're a beginner, an intermediate learner, or an advanced user, this guide is designed to meet your TypeScript learning needs.

 It's also a handy reference for anyone looking to brush up on their TypeScript skills.

 # TypeScript vs JavaScript

-TypeScript is a statically-typed superset of JavaScript, designed to enhance the development of large-scale applications.
+TypeScript is a `statically-typed superset of JavaScript`, designed to enhance the development of large-scale applications.

 It introduces optional static typing, classes, and interfaces to JavaScript, drawing parallels with languages like C# and Java.
 TypeScript code is transpiled to plain JavaScript, ensuring compatibility across various JavaScript environments.